 What to Include:

-• Publishing History: if you’ve been published, whether traditionally or independently, include that information.
-Don’t worry, first-timers are welcomed.
+- Publishing History: if you’ve been published, whether traditionally or independently, include that information.
+But don’t worry, first-timers are welcome, too.

-• Writing Interests and Goals: Share what genres you write in and why, what excites you about writing and your long-term writing aspirations.
+- Writing Interests and Goals: Share the genres you write in and why, what excites you about writing, and your long-term writing aspirations.

-Example: ‘I’m a fiction writer with a passion for historical novels which was sparked by a love of Robert Goddard’s work.
+Example: ‘I’m a fiction writer with a passion for historical novels sparked by a love of Robert Goddard’s work.
 I’ve completed several writing courses, including a Jumpstart Your Novel course with the Professional Writing Academy, which helped me develop my premise and synopsis.
-I’m driven by a love of history and storytelling, and my goal is to create compelling, character-driven narratives that entice readers in and keep them going.’
+I’m driven by a love of history and storytelling, and my goal is to create compelling, character-driven narratives that entice in readers and keep them turning the page.’

 2. Explain Why You Want to Join the Course